PRISM Outreach Program

-Started by Northwestern University Medical Scientist Training Program (MSTP) students, and maintained through our collaboration with the Northwestern University Science Club and the Robert R. McCormick Boys & Girls Club, the PRISM curriculum is structured around the clinical case.
+Started by Northwestern University Medical Scientist Training Program (MSTP) students and maintained through our collaboration with the Northwestern University Science Club and the Pedersen-McCormick Boys & Girls Club, the PRISM curriculum is structured around the clinical case.
 The students interview "patients" with a specific disease and then conduct hands-on activities and experiments to better understand disease development.